Symmetric powers of algebraic and tropical curves: a non-Archimedean perspective: Introduction

 of the $d$-fold product $X^d=X\times \cdots \times X$ by the action of the symmetric group $S_d$ that permutes the entries.
 The symmetric power $X_d$ is again a smooth and projective algebraic variety and functions as the fine moduli space of effective divisors of degree $d$ on $X$ (see \cite[Section 3]{Milne_Jacobian} for details).

 Let $\Gamma=\Gamma_X$ be the dual tropical curve of $X$, i.e. the minimal skeleton of $X^{\text{an}}$.
 As a set, the \emph{$d$-th symmetric power} $\Gamma_d$ of $\Gamma$ is defined to be the quotient

 of the $d$-fold product by $S_d$-action.
-We will see in Section~\ref{section_sympow} that, once we choose a strictly semistable model $(G,\vert.\vert)$ for $\Gamma$, the symmetric power $\Gamma_d$ naturally carries the structure of a \emph{colored polysimplicial complex} and it naturally functions as a moduli space of effective divisors of degree $d$ on $\Gamma$.
+We will see in Section~\ref{section_sympow} that, once we choose a semistable model $(G,\vert.\vert)$ for $\Gamma$, the symmetric power $\Gamma_d$ naturally carries the structure of a \emph{colored polysimplicial complex} and it naturally functions as a moduli space of effective divisors of degree $d$ on $\Gamma$.

-Let $\calX$ be a strictly semistable model of $X$ over $R$.
-The special fiber of $\calX$ is a strictly semistable curve whose weighted dual graph (together with the edge lengths given by the valuations of the deformation parameters at every node) provides us with a natural choice of a model $\big(G,\vert.\vert\big)$ of $\Gamma$.
+Let $\calX$ be a semistable model of $X$ over $R$ that admits a section.
+The special fiber of $\calX$ is a semistable curve whose weighted dual graph (together with the edge lengths given by the valuations of the deformation parameters at every node) provides us with a natural choice of a model $\big(G,\vert.\vert\big)$ of $\Gamma$.
 There is a natural tropicalization map

 given by pushing forward an effective Cartier divisor $D$ on $X_L$, for a non-Archimedean extension $L$ of $K$, to the dual tropical curve $\Gamma_{X_L}=\Gamma_X$, which is essentially a version of Baker's specialization map for divisors in \cite{Baker_specialization} (see Section~\ref{section_specialization} for details).